BinaryThrottle/BinaryThrottleRaceSystem/README.md

 The System is designed to be ultra cheap to make, and uses common components, it comprises of...

-A main controller to run your racing world, buttons for inputs and a serial interface for I/O to/from your PC or android.
+a main controller to run your racing world, buttons for inputs and a serial interface for I/O to/from your PC or android.
 Numerous receiver units, 1 for each gate, weapon or background lights.
 Gates, fitted with led strip.
 Laser gates, gates with lasers... what else?